 The captain role is often considered an underappreciated post in the world of football.
 But the man wearing the coveted armband can prove the difference between a good team and one which has the ability to go on, against all odds.
-Below are the top 10 best captains in football:
+The role of captain is quite crucial in football, they act as a commanding figure for the team on the pitch lead the team from the front and help the team to play as a unit.
+Here’s the list of best captains in football

 The wild-haired Carles Puyol of Barcelona often looks different next to his well-groomed and aesthetically impeccable colleagues.
 However, the central defender has played just as big a role in the club’s success that included Xavi, Messi, and Iniesta.